rizinorg/book/src/scripting/intro.md

 0x0061e627  7461 6200 2e69 6e74 6572                 tab..inter
 [0x00404800]>
 ```
-And of course it's possible to redirect the output of an r2 command into a file, using the `>` and `>>`
+And of course it's possible to redirect the output of an rizin command into a file, using the `>` and `>>`
 commands
 ```
 [0x00404800]> px 10 @ `ao~ptr[1]` > example.txt
 [0x00404800]> px 10 @ `ao~ptr[1]` >> example.txt
 ```

-Radare2 also provides quite a few Unix type file processing commands like head, tail, cat, grep and many more.
+Rizin also provides quite a few Unix type file processing commands like head, tail, cat, grep and many more.
 One such command is [Uniq](https://en.wikipedia.org/wiki/Uniq), which can be used to filter a file to display only non-duplicate content.
 So to make a new file with only unique strings, you can do:
 ```
 [0x00404800]> uniq file > uniq_file
 ```